 There are occasions when multiple SharePoint farms make sense.
-An enterprise might have a quality assurance (QA) farm, for example, that is separate from a production farm.
+An enterprise might have a quality-assurance (QA) farm, for example, that is separate from a production farm.
 Geographically dispersed enterprises might have a farm in Europe, one in the Asia-Pacific region and another in North America.
-Finally, when different parts of an organization have differing polices regarding customization and support of SharePoint, it makes sense to have separate farms.
+When different departments within an organization have differing polices regarding customization and SharePoint support, it makes sense to have separate farms.
 It is then possible for the enterprise to replicate or share services as needed.

 SharePoint farm administrator role and responsibilities

 A SharePoint administrator is responsible for the installation, configuration, maintenance, management and software upgrades of SharePoint farms.
 They must also configure service applications, maintain and manage the content databases.